StefanBauwens/BatteryCallback/README.md

 # Battery Callback
-This is a battery tool I created for the Rebble Hackaton #002.
+This is a battery tool I created for the Rebble Hackathon #002.

 It gives you the possibility to (automatically) post your Pebble's battery status to a REST server.